Broadcast lens

-Broadcast lens in television industry are lenses that are used for broadcasting in television studio or on the location/field.
+Broadcast lens in television industry are lenses used for broadcasting in television studio or on the location/field.
 Main manufacturers of broadcast lenses are Canon and Fujifilm's Fujinon brand.
 Broadcast lenses can be box-shaped, which are heavier and for use in limited range or classically shaped, lighter and for portable use.

 Types

 Lens are generally classified into three types: